 What if I can’t afford to pay my employees?

-If an employer is unable to continue paying its employees their full income (or the reduced income negotiated as a result of reduced hours while working from home), the employer should apply for the COVID-19 Government Wage Subsidy (‘the wage subsidy’).
+If an employer is unable to continue paying its employees their full income (or the reduced income negotiated as a result of reduced hours while working from home), the employer should apply for the COVID-19 wage subsidy (‘the wage subsidy’).

-The wage subsidy is available to all New Zealand businesses, including registered charities and incorporated societies.
-It is paid as a flat rate to all non-essential businesses that have, or are predicted to have, a 30% downturn in revenue compared to this time last year.
+The August 2021 wage subsidy is available to all New Zealand businesses, including registered charities and incorporated societies.
+It is paid as a flat rate to all businesses that have had, or are predicted to have, a 40% decline in revenue that is attributable to the move to alert level 4.

 The equivalent of 12 weeks’ worth of the subsidy is paid out to employers for each eligible employee.
 It is paid in a lump sum, which must then be passed on to employees in the course of the business’ ordinary pay cycle or at some other interval.